The Failed Startup Founder Who Found Success by Going Smaller

 Twenty-three people signed up in the first week.
 Nadia personally called every one of them.

-Month one: $1,500 MRR.
-Month four: $3,200 MRR.
+Month one: — financial details locked.
+Month four: — financial details locked.
 She'd added one significant feature (supplier document storage, which came up in twelve consecutive customer calls).
-Month eight: $6,800 MRR.
-Month fifteen: $9,200 MRR.
+Month eight: — financial details locked.
+Month fifteen: — financial details locked.
 She'd added a team tier at $149/month that covered up to five users — critical for brands that had grown enough to hire an ops team member.

 What the Failure Taught Her That Made Success Possible